-

 they could deliver in any weather, and really got their (winning) act together.

-Ask any true professional sports player today, and they will tell
+Ask ANY true professional sports player today, and they will tell

 lunch, hoping to hear your competitive bones crunch, and coming for you like a not-so-silent assassin

-if you were merely collecting a paycheck.
+if you were merely collecting a check.

 No one worth anything in NFL circles ever wanted to let Buddy Ryan

-get away with resembling Nero . . . without making for damn sure his teams were
+get away with resembling NERO without making for damn sure his teams were

 made to fight (with blood in their eyes and bamboo shoots under